 What are the U.S.-Canada and U.S.-Mexico border travel restrictions?

 The United States and Canada, as well as the United States and Mexico are temporarily restricting all non-essential travel across the U.S. border.
 The restriction allows travel for essential workers and deliveries for supply chains to ensure that food, fuel, and life-saving medicines are maintained.
 These measures have been extended until September 21, 2020.
-DOE ESF#12 responders are available to work with the FEMA National Response Coordination Center and DHS to coordinate any issues or concerns for critical energy infrastructure located near the U.S. border to allow travel across the border to support critical work.
-The updated travel restrictions for U.S./Canada can be found here and for U.S./Mexico here.
+DOE ESF#12 responders are available to work with the FEMA National Response Coordination Center and DHS to coordinate any issues with critical energy infrastructure located near the U.S. border and for travel across the border to support critical work.
+Guidance for travel to the U.S./Canada can be found here and for U.S./Mexico here.
 The CDC continues to update travel guidance for other countries.

 What guidance has been issued to industry to ensure energy reliability amid potential coronavirus impacts?

 The North American Electric Reliability Corporation (NERC), in consultation with FERC, as well as the U.S. Department of Transportation (DOT) Pipeline and Hazardous Material Safety Administration (PHMSA) has issued guidance to provide additional flexibility to operators and staff to help ensure continued operations.
 Operators for transportation including hazardous liquid and gas pipeline, underground natural gas storage, liquefied natural gas, and bulk electric systems are focusing their resources on keeping people safe and providing critical services during this unprecedented public health emergency.
 Additional guidance: PHMSA Stay of Enforcement, Guidance for State Partners, and the NERC and FERC Industry Guidance to Ensure Grid Reliability.